YKochura/cv-kpi/lecture3.md

 ]

 ???
+For a CV problem, we will usually define a loss function first.
+Once we have the loss function, we can use an optimization algorithm in attempt to minimize the loss.
+In optimization, a loss function is often referred to as the objective function of the optimization problem.
+By tradition and convention most optimization algorithms are concerned with minimization.
+If we ever need to maximize an objective there is a simple solution: just flip the sign on the objective.

 Empirical risk minimization (ERM) is a principle in statistical learning theory which defines a family of learning algorithms and is used to give theoretical bounds on their performance.
 The core idea is that we cannot know exactly how well an algorithm will work in practice (the true "risk") because we don't know the true distribution of data that the algorithm will work on, but we can instead measure its performance on a known set of training data (the "empirical" risk).

+Squared error

 ---